How Outsourced Events is Working From Home

-During the COVID-19 pandemic the global workforce have had to adapt to a new working environment.
-With family or partners also communicating through loud team calls, children who might need assistance on homework, the loss of continuity and structure it can all become disorienting and strenuous.
+During the Covid-19 pandemic the global workforce have had to adapt to a new working environment.
+With family or partners also communicating through loud team calls, children who might need help with homework, the loss of continuity and structure, it can all become disorienting and strenuous.
 However, not travelling to the office can also present unexpected opportunities to build a better work-life balance and to customise your own working day.
 As we begin emerging from the Covid pandemic it’s becoming more apparent that the working environment is unlikely to return 100% to offices.

-Following on from Eden’s blog last month One Year On, which reflected on the changes the company has gone through since WFH, Amy and Aman give more personal reflections of their different experiences.
+Following on from Eden’s blog, One Year On, which reflected on the changes the company has gone through since WFH, Amy and Aman give more personal reflections of their different experiences.

-I have worked at OE for more than three years and adjusting to working from home in this industry was an interesting experience as we had mostly dealt with onsite live events.
+I have worked at OE for more than three years.
+Adjusting to working from home in this industry was an interesting experience as we had mostly dealt with onsite live events.
 However, working in the Finance department carries similar functions as any other company so it was not a huge disruption to continue doing this job virtually.

-Starting at Outsourced Events in mid-January was very daunting; we were back in another lockdown which meant I’d be starting completely remotely.
+Starting at Outsourced Events in mid-January 2021 was very daunting.
+We were back in another lockdown, which meant I’d be starting completely remotely.
 It’s strange to think now, a few months in, I still haven’t been able to meet any of the team in person.

 I’d done small amounts of working at home before, normally when I needed time to focus on a budget or proposal without the distractions of a busy office!
 It’s very different being permanently based at home.